Home » Sauces Condiments & Toppings » Comeback Sauce Recipe

 • 1 tsp smoked paprika

-• 1 tsp hot sauce (more or less to your taste)
+• 1 tsp hot sauce adjust to taste

 • 1/2 tsp onion powder